open-eid/open-eid.github.io/iis/index.md

     ![Updated output](./img/image25.png)

-    We can also check IIS configuration to be sure SSL certificate is correctly bound to port 443.
+    The IIS configuration can also be checked to confirm the SSL certificate is correctly bound to port 443.

 5. Enable certificate filtering option in IIS server registry by adding value `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\SendTrustedIssuerList=1`:

     ![Enabling certificate client side filtering in IIS server registry](./img/image26.png)

-6. Add our intermediate CA to certificates container `Client Authentication Issuers` in IIS server to support only specific CA:
+6. Add the intermediate CA to certificates container `Client Authentication Issuers` in IIS server to support only specific CA:

     ![We trust only 2 intermediate CA's](./img/image27.png)